Q-1. What

 or gasoline.
 (Hydrogen storage tanks must be very large and heavy.)

-No informed person today thinks there is any another plausible long-range
+Few informed people today think there is any

 than sustainable,